silverstripe/cwp/docs/en/how-tos/caching.md

 All caches, if misconfigured, are in danger of leaking user-specific or confidential information to non-privileged visitors.
 To avoid this, the default recipe will produce uncache-able responses even if it means less cache utilisation.
 Caching needs to be considered on a site-by-site basis.

 Here is an example of how things could go wrong: let's assume a site serves "Hello, (FirstName)" snippet to logged-in users only.
 Further assume a cache is misconfigured, and a logged-in user "John" requests a page: the cache retains the response containing the "Hello John" string.
-Now, if user Steve comes along he will be served the cached version of the page errorneously containing "Hello John" string (unless the cache times out before his arrival).
+Now, if user Steve comes along he will be served the cached version of the page erroneously containing "Hello John" string (unless the cache times out before his arrival).

 It's easy to extend this example to more significant user details - addresses, private messages, personal records, etc. We will show below how to avoid this kind of issues, and always highlight secure defaults.